shooash/velib_ds/ReadMe.md

 - **test_velibdata_extract_new** \
     Data extraction from GCP and MeteoFrance API (VelibData, VelibConnector, MeteoFranceConnector).
 - **test_velibdata_use_cache**\
-    Data loading from cache (VelibData).
+    Data loading from cache if it exists (VelibData).
 - **test_velib_transform** (depends on: test_velibdata_use_cache) \
     ETL data transformation (VelibData)
 - **test_transformer_smoothen** (depends on: test_velib_transform)\